Stephen Galloway: Fashion

 Two of the longstanding collaborators of Galloway are the Dutch fashion photographer duo Inez van Lamsweerde and Vinoodh Matadin.
 Inez and Vinnodh enlist Galloway as a creative movement consultant for fashion editorials such as Vogue Paris, Vogue and W Magazine, as well as campaigns for the brands such as Gucci, Calvin Klein, and Yves Saint Laurent.
-On set with Lamsweerde and Matadin, using his expertise in body movements gained during his time as a ballet dancer, Galloway has helped some of the top models including Raquel Zimmerman, Natasha Poly, Jessica Miller, and Christy Turlington.
+On set with Lamsweerde and Matadin, using his expertise in body movements gained during his time as a ballet dancer, Galloway has helped some of the top models including Raquel Zimmermann, Natasha Poly, Jessica Miller, and Christy Turlington.
 Galloway's work as a creative movement consultant helped to shape unique visual aesthetic in Lamsweerd and Matadin's work, which came to be some of the most iconic images of contemporary fashion photography.

 Galloway's insight in fashion was not only appreciated by the photographers but also by the fashion designers themselves.
 He has been asked to oversee the production of runway shows for many fashion houses, such as Versace, Yves Saint Laurent, and Costume National.